-Baking in very spiritual and we respect everyones beliefs.
+Baking is very spiritual and we respect everyone's beliefs.

 PLEASE READ – Safe working practices, Tidiness, Clothing & Jobs

 When you arrive you will be asked to put your personal belongings upstairs.
 The School is a relaxed space for baking and learning.
-As a small business however, we have to have health and safety procedures so we have an office where all bags, coats, hats and personal belongings need to be stored out of the way.
+As a small business, however, we have to have health and safety procedures so we have an office where all bags, coats, hats and personal belongings need to be stored upstair on the coat rack out of the way.

-All students are required to wear an apron, and have no rings on hands unless a simple wedding band.
+All students are required to wear a school apron and have no rings on hands unless a simple wedding band.

 Whilst baking please have hair tied back.

 We have a separate hand basin for handwashing.
 This is NOT for washing utensils.